 First, the suitability of the taxonomy's structure is evaluated.
 Since a taxonomy should permit the classification of objects under study, it must exhibit three structural quality criteria: generality, appropriateness, and orthogonality.
-To evaluate and quantify the generality and appropriateness of a taxonomy, we employ the four generalized metrics - laconicity, lucidity, completeness, and soundness - introduced by Ananieva et al. [1] based on [8].
-Although these metrics were developed to evaluate a conceptual model wrt. tools, we argue that they are also applicable to evaluate the generality and appropriateness of a taxonomy wrt. to a set of objects under study, since it abstracts from a set of objects under study with a dedicated purpose.
+To evaluate and quantify the generality and appropriateness of a taxonomy, we employ the four generalized metrics - laconicity, lucidity, completeness, and soundness - introduced by Ananieva et al. [1] (based on [7]).
+Although these metrics were developed to evaluate a conceptual model wrt. tools, we argue that they are also applicable to evaluate the generality and appropriateness of a taxonomy, since it abstracts from a set of objects under study with a dedicated purpose.
 In Evaluation Step 1, we only consider classes of the taxonomy that refer to terms of an object under study but not its categories.
 In case of the mug taxonomy, we only consider the leafs, e.g., large, normal, ..., espresso.